 The National Collegiate Basketball Hall of Fame (NCBHoF) was created by the NABC and is housed in the College Basketball Experience in downtown Kansas City, Mo.
 All members of the Naismith Memorial Basketball Hall of Fame in Springfield, Mass., who have been inducted for men's college basketball are members of the NCBHoF Founding Class.
 Each November, on the Sunday before Thanksgiving, a new class is inducted in ceremonies held at the College Basketball Experience and the Sprint Center.
 The first class inducted included Dr. James Naismith, John Wooden, Dean Smith, Bill Russell and Oscar Robertson.
 For additional information, go to www.collegebasketballexperience.com.

-The CBE Classic is conducted in November and is a 16-team tournamnent which begins on four university campuses.
+The CBE Hall of Fame Classic is conducted in November and is a 16-team tournamnent which begins on four university campuses.
 After games at the campus sites, the four anchor teams remaining meet in Kansas City's Sprint Center for the semifinals and championship game on the Monday and Tuesday of Thanksgiving week.

 National Championship Trophy